Self-Care, Transference and Countertransference in Working with People from Refugee Backgrounds

 This workshop is available upon request.
 Please go to the ‘Request Training‘ page for further information about workshop fees and how to make a request for your workplace.
 Please note that requests need to be made and confirmed at least 6-8 weeks in advance as we do get booked up.

-A certificate for the workshop can be emailed to the participants after the event if the organisation supplies an Excel sheet with the First Name, Last Name and Email address of every participant listed.
+A certificate for the half-day workshop will be emailed after the event to attendees who signed on at a STARTTS calendar event.
+For workshops delivered by request in your workplace, a certificate for the workshop can be emailed to the participants after the event if the organisation supplies an Excel sheet with the First Name, Last Name and Email address of every participant listed.

 This workshop adheres to the continuing professional development standards of most professional bodies.
 Please check the CPD policy of your professional body.

 Phone: (02) 9646 6700 Ask for the Training Administration Officer